MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/plan.md

 In Azure, organizations can standardize operations across various orchestrators by onboarding disparate container hosts into Azure Arc for Kubernetes.
 This tool ensures consistent monitoring, operations, and governance across each of those container hosts.

-### PaaS runtimes in private cloud and edge environments
+### Application runtimes in private cloud and edge environments

 When workloads must be run in a private cloud or edge environment, but the workload is best supported by a PaaS runtime, there are a few tools that can enable developers to build on top of consistent PaaS runtimes using Azure Application Services:

 - Azure Stack HCI: Allows for hosting of Azure Application Services natively on Azure Stack, managed by the Azure Stack operator.
-- Azure Stack HCI for AKS: Allows for hosting of Azure Application Services running on AKS within Azure Stack, managed by AKS operators allowing for portability to other kubernetes solutions.
+- Azure Stack HCI for AKS: Allows for hosting of custom runtimes running on AKS within Azure Stack, managed by Azure Stack & AKS operators allowing for portability to other kubernetes solutions.
 - Azure Application Services on Kubernetes with Arc: Allows any Kubernetes host to provide Azure Application Services.
 All hosts become a small instance of Azure PaaS.
 Since each host is also onboarded into Azure Arc, those hosts can also be managed through consistent cloud-based host operations.

 ## Modern container readiness plan